My many devoted readers will know about my obsession with Lorrie Moore.

-It reminded me of a lot of things.
-An darker, starker, and more modern Francesca Lia Block; a more feminine George Saunders; a Melissa Bank who writes of people with giant holes through their abdomens, instead of people with cancer.
+The Girl in the Flammable Skirt reminded me of a lot of things.
+A darker, starker, and more modern Francesca Lia Block; a more feminine George Saunders; a Melissa Bank who writes of people with giant holes through their abdomens, instead of people with cancer.
 But that’s not to say it isn’t original–Bender definitely stakes out her own spot on the post modern magical realist chick-lit-leaning continuum.

 I’m looking forward to reading more of her stuff.